dalgard/meteor-viewmodel/README.md

 If you want to call the bound property but not do so with a value, simply omit the `get` function altogether.

-Here's the full definition of the `click` binding:
+For example, here's the full definition of the `click` binding:

 ```javascript
 ViewModel.addBinding("click", {